Statistical inference for misspecified ergodic L\'evy driven stochastic differential equation models: Introduction

+To estimate an optimal parameter $\theta^\star$ of $\theta$, we utilize the GQL procedure used in \cite{MasUeh17-2}.
 Concerning misspecified ergodic diffusion models, it is shown in \cite{UchYos11} that although the misspecification with respect to their diffusion term deteriorates the convergence rate of the scale (diffusion) parameter, the Gaussian quasi-maximum likelihood estimator (GQMLE) still has asymptotic normality.
-In the paper, the differential equations endowed with their infinitesimal generator (cf. \cite{ParVer01}) is the key to derive the behavior of the GQMLE.
-However, since the infinitesimal generator of $X$ contains the integro-operator with respect to the L\'{e}vy measure of $Z$, it is difficult to verify the existence and regularity of the corresponding equation.
-To avoid such obstacle, we will substantially invoke the theory of the extended Poisson equation (EPE) for homogeneous Feller Markov processes established in \cite{VerKul11}.
-Applying the result of \cite{VerKul11} for \eqref{tSDE}, the existence and weighted H\"{o}lder regularity of the solution of EPEs will be derived under a mighty mixing condition on $X$.
-Building on the result, we will provide the asymptotic normality of our staged GQMLE and its tail probability estimates under sufficient regularity and moment conditions on the ingredients of \eqref{tSDE} and \eqref{pSDE}.
-Here we note that the absence of Wiener part in \eqref{tSDE} is essential while it is not in the correctly specified case, for more details, see Remark \ref{conj}.
+We will show that asymptotic normality of the GQMLE holds in the misspecified ergodic L\'{e}vy driven SDE models as well.
+To handle the misspecification effect, we will invoke the theory of the extended Poisson equation (EPE) for homogeneous Feller Markov processes established in \cite{VerKul11}.
+Applying the result of \cite{VerKul11} for \eqref{tSDE}, the existence and weighted H\"{o}lder regularity of the solution of EPEs will be shown under a mighty mixing condition on $X$.
+Building on the result and martingale representation theorem, we will be able to get the asymptotic normality of our estimator and its tail probability estimates under sufficient regularity and moment conditions on the ingredients of \eqref{tSDE} and \eqref{pSDE}.
+We note that the absence of Wiener part in \eqref{tSDE} is essential while it is not in the correctly specified case, for more details, see Remark \ref{conj}.